nicolemne/studio-north-project/README.md

 ### Solved Bugs

-I've encountered several "bugs" on the journey of making this website, and most of them I've corrected by seeking help online.
+I've encountered several "bugs" on the journey of making this website, and most of them I've corrected by seeking help online or from my mentor Mitko.

 Some bugs I've encountered and fixed:

++ Header
+  + Description: Hero text placement
-- Header text not showing up on top of the hero image.
+  + Expected behaviour: Header text layered on top of the hero image
+  + Actual behaviour: Header text hiding under the hero image
+  + Fix: Add code transform: translate(1%, -175%);

++ Footer
-- Footer not sticking to bottom of the page
+  + Description: Footer not sticking to bottom of page
-- Image of the house on index.html not showing up
-- Header text not being centered
+  + Expected behaviour: Footer sticking to the bottom page of the html
+  + Actual behaviour: Padding between bottom of page and footer
+  + Fix: Add position: relative; and top 50px

++ Div positioning
+  + Description: Wrong position on the three divs on index.html & contact.html
+  + Expected behaviour: Divs positioned in a row next to each other
+  + Actual behaviour: Divs position was on top of each other or to the side
+  + Fix: Flexbox

 ## Credits